Ola Electric becomes India’s newest unicorn with new $250 million investment from SoftBank – TechCrunch

 Ola Electric, which raised $56 million earlier this year, plans to bring 10,000 e-vehicles to road by end of this year and deploy a million similar vehicles over the coming years.
 The parent group, which raised $300 million from Hyundai and Kia to expand its mobility solutions and electric vehicles programs as part of an ongoing Series J round earlier this year, is also partnering with original equipment manufacturers to scale the EV business.

 The active participation of SoftBank in Ola quells speculations that the Indian firm was trying to distance itself from the conglomerate fund.
+Ola Electric has become the first EV business in India to gain the unicorn status.
+A company spokesperson declined to comment.

 The firm, which already has presence in the UK, New Zealand, and Australia, last month announced that it will set shop in Uber’s backyard.
 Ola said it will build a new advanced technology center in San Francisco and employ more than 150 engineers there.